Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

   good tension and compression.

-  For example, if the leader pulls and slowly increases the force from 1lb to 6lb, then the follower should slowly increase the force with which the pulls back to cancel out that force.
+  For example, if the leader pulls and slowly increases the force from 1lb to 6lb, then the follower should slowly increase the force with which she pulls back to cancel out that force.
 This causes tension.
 If the leader pushes and slowly increases the force from 1lb to 6lb, then the follower should slowly increase the force with which she pushes back to cancel out that force.
 This causes compression.
-After about 6lb of force is reached, the follower has a clear indication to move into the direction she is being pulled or pushed into into.
+After about 6lb of force is reached, the follower has a clear indication to move into the direction she is being pulled or pushed into.

 - A good frame consists of having your right hand on the follower's left